Made a mistake while filing ITR? Here's how you can correct it

 Section 139(5) of the I-T Act states that after filing their return, if someone discovers any omission or wrong statement, he can furnish a revised return.

-However, don't worry if you have made a mistake in your ITR as the current income tax laws allow you to correct it.
+However, don't worry if you have made a mistake as the current income tax laws allow you to correct it.
 Abhishek Soni, CEO, tax2win.in, a tax-return filing company, says, "If you have discovered the mistake after filing your income tax return, then you can rectify your mistake as allowed under the current tax laws.
 Section 139(5) of the Income-Tax Act allows taxpayers to rectify their mistake by filing a revised income tax return".

 This section states that if someone after filing their return discovers any omission or wrong statement, then he can furnish a revised return any time before the end of relevant assessment year or before the completion of assessment, whichever is earlier.
 Assessment year is the year immediately following the financial year for which the return is filed.

 Also Read: 8 mistakes to avoid while filing ITR

 So, if you have made a mistake in your ITR, here is how you can file a revised return.

 Revised return allows you to rectify the error or omission of facts made at the time of filing your original ITR.
 Filing a revised return simply means filing your return again but this time with the correct information.
 When filing a revised return you need to mention details of the original return.